Picks and Shovels: tech marketing for the AI era.

 - "mcp__claude_ai_Slack__slack_create_*"

-When an agent defines permissions, the server builds a canUseTool callback that gets passed to the SDK.
-The SDK calls it before every tool invocation.
-If the agent tries to use a tool outside its allow list, the SDK blocks it.
+When an agent defines permissions, the server builds a canUseTool callback that the SDK calls before every tool invocation.
+If a tool isn't in the allow list, or it's in the deny list, the call is blocked.
+The agent sees a rejection and the loop continues.

 yaml